Review and setlist: Stevie Wonder is magnificent and inspirational on the ‘Sing Your Song! As We Fix Our Nation’s Broken Heart’ tour

 That led to a run of Wonderized Sound of Philly classics.
 First up: McFadden & Whitehead’s 1979 disco hit “Ain’t No Stoppin Us Now.”
 As the band caught on and gathered steam for a song used as a hortatory anthem by the Philadelphia 76ers in 1983 and Barack Obama in 2008, Wonder threw the band another feel-good curve ball: The O’Jays “Love Train.”
 The band picked up on that one pretty quick.

-Those weren’t the only audibles called throughout the evening in which Wonder proved an amiable and an undiminished singer whose genius as a vocalist is often overshadowed by his multifarious other musical gifts.
+Those weren’t the only audibles called throughout the evening in which Wonder proved an amiable and undiminished singer whose genius as a vocalist is often overshadowed by his multifarious other musical gifts.

-And later on in the evening, he again picked up his harpejji, and began a new song with seemingly unfinished lyrics about how presidents and world leaders need to rearrange their priorities with the unity of all people in mind.
+And later on in the evening, he again picked up his harpejji and began a new song with seemingly unfinished lyrics about how presidents and world leaders need to rearrange their priorities with the unity of all people in mind.

-It was utopian, and sweet and a bit of a muddle, but then the song effortlessly transformed itself into Ben E. King’s “Stand By Me,” and Stevie Wonder was urging us all to stand by each other, and all things seemed possible.
+It was utopian, and sweet, and a bit of a muddle, but then the song effortlessly transformed itself into Ben E. King’s “Stand by Me,” and Stevie Wonder was urging us all to stand by each other, and all things seemed possible.

-In recent years, consensus has gathered that Wonder’s run from Music Of My Mind in 1972 to Songs in the Key of Life in 1976 is the greatest five-year, five-album run in pop music history.
+In recent years, consensus has gathered that Wonder’s run from Music of My Mind in 1972 to Songs in the Key of Life in 1976 is the greatest five-year, five-album run in pop music history.
 You’ll get no argument from me, and probably not from Wonder either, as he drew from that golden period for the heart of the show.

 I couldn’t find anything to complain about during the entirety of Wonder’s 2 1/2 hours, though I did overhear people who were agitated that he didn’t play “As” as they were walking out.

-I even found myself singing along to “I Just Called To Say I Love You,” which in my more cynical days I would describe as sappy and cloying.
+I even found myself singing along to “I Just Called to Say I Love You,” which in my more cynical days I would describe as sappy and cloying.
 But it’s hard to be cynical in the presence of Stevie Wonder.

-The incomparable stretch of the show came about two thirds of the way in, with three songs from Key of Life and one from 1973′s Innervisions.
+The incomparable stretch of the show came about two-thirds of the way in, with three songs from Key of Life and one from 1973′s Innervisions.

 “Village Ghetto Land” sparkled, with Wonder’s voice accompanied only by the mini-orchestra’s strings.
-That urban narrative gave way to a more rousing one in the rugged “Living For The City,” which then flowed into an ecstatic celebration of Wonder’s musical lineage “Sir Duke” and the unabashedly nostalgic funk masterpiece “I Wish.”
+That urban narrative gave way to a more rousing one in the rugged “Living for the City,” which then flowed into an ecstatic celebration of Wonder’s musical lineage “Sir Duke” and the unabashedly nostalgic funk masterpiece “I Wish.”
 Magnificent.

 From the hopeful spirit that Wonder sent shimmering through an arena that filled with a racially mixed crowd of lifelong fans who knew they were in for a very special date night with greatness to the remarkable musicianship everywhere in evidence on stage, it was all enough to make you to feel fortunate to live in a battleground state.